 [B] KU-Band System Overview

-The Ku-Band SATCOM System consists of control cables, RF and IF coaxial cables, power cables, bulkhead adapters, and a waveguide.
+The Ku-Band SATCOM System consists of control cables, RF and IF Coaxial cables, power cables, bulkhead adapters, and a waveguide.
 It is provided with 115VAC 360-800 Hz Aircraft Power and the ARINC 429 navigation system data labels.
 The Inertial Navigation System is separately powered by aircraft 28VDC.

 The following diagram shows a simplified Ku-Band SATCOM System that is under test.